-- The next of kin of an individual who died receives £20,000
+- The next of kin of a person who died has been awarded £60,000

-- Any individual who has been hospitalised for at least a week receives £10,000
+- Any person who has been hospitalised for at least a week has been awarded £30,000

-- Any individual who was hospitalised for at least six hours (but for less than four days) has been awarded £3,500
+- Any person who was hospitalised for at least six hours (but for less than four days) has been awarded £3,500